gorriecoe/silverstripe-sanchez/README.md

 Soooo...

 Singleline will look like this

 ```php
 // I'm not arguing, I'm explaining why I'm right
 ```

 ### Snippet namespaces

-Snippets can also have "use item" namespacing automatically inject on completetion of a snippet.
+Snippets can also have "use item" namespacing automatically inject on completion of a snippet.

-Check this out:
+Check this out

 ```yml
 snippets:
   "Im a pickle":